cloudeteer/terraform-azurerm-vm/README.md

 ### <a name="input_subnet_id"></a> [subnet\_id](#input\_subnet\_id)

-Description: The ID of the subnet in which this virtual machine network interface should reside.
+Description: The ID of the subnet where the virtual machine's primary network interface should be located.

 Type: `string`